arnavgautam/TreeHacks2015/HOLs/HOL-BuildingWindows8AppsWithWindowsAzure/HOL.md

 	<x:String x:Key="ServiceUrl">[YOUR-SERVICE-SITE-URL]/api/customers</x:String>
 	````

-	>**Note:** You can find your service URL in the  dashboard of your Windows Azure Web Sites.
+	>**Note:** You can find your service URL in the  dashboard of your Windows Azure Websites.

 <a name="Ex2Task5" />
 #### Task 5 - A Lap around the Customer Manager Application ####